The Man with Two Brians: Plot

 After watching Jackass, Peter and his friends, Cleveland, Quagmire, and Joe, are impressed into filming their own highly dangerous stunts.
 In one stunt, Peter attempts to jump a lake but instead crashes into a tree, causing him to fall into the lake and become incapacitated.
 Brian swims out to save him from drowning, but strains his back during the rescue and also ends up stranded in the water along with Peter, before being rescued by Joe.
-Lois berates Peter for his actions, since Brian is becoming old and has been smoking and drinking.
+Lois scolds Peter for his actions, since Brian is becoming old and has been smoking and drinking.
 Peter begins to grow upset about their dog's age, so he buys another dog and names him New Brian.
 His positive attitude and desirable personality make Brian feel like an outcast, especially when the Griffins begin to ignore him.
 He ultimately decides to leave the house, while his family begins to miss him.

 Meanwhile, New Brian's constant cheerfulness begins to aggravate Stewie.
 Stewie pleads for Brian to return, but he informs him that as long as New Brian is there, he has no place in the Griffin household.
 Stewie reveals to New Brian that he does not like several of his traits, including how he humps the leg of one of their chairs; in response, New Brian responds that Stewie's teddy bear, Rupert, enjoys his humping, and smugly reveals that he had humped Rupert non-consensually for two straight hours the day before.
 An enraged Stewie kills and dismembers New Brian offscreen, disposes of his bloody remains in the garbage and forges a suicide note for his family.
 The Griffins ultimately accept Brian back, while Stewie, traumatized by what has happened to Rupert, frantically washes him in the shower.